-France: Through the Tarn Gorge & over The Millau Bridge - Roads & Paths, Overhanging Rocks & A French Icon - Amazing!
+France: Through the Tarn Gorge and Over the Millau Bridge - Roads, Paths, Overhanging Rocks and a French Icon - Amazing!

 The River Tarn flows from the Massif Central westwards until it joins the River Garonne, in Southern France.
 On its way it affords some spectacular scenery, especially through the Tarn Gorge in the Midi-Pyrénées region.

 We are lucky enough to have a house bang in the middle of France, so we take the opportunity, once in a while, to explore the wide variety of terrain and architecture this country offers.
 One chilly Easter we decided to seek some sunshine and warmth further south.
 The talk at the time was of the new Millau Viaduct across the Tarn so that was number one on our itinerary.
 As it turned out, we decided to view this modern icon by not only travelling over it, but under it.
 This involved travelling along the Tarn itself, through the Gorge.

 The oohs and aahs just kept on coming; such scenery, such heights, such depths!
 Our camper van hadn't negotiated such tight corners, teetered above such craggy drops nor been so threatened by rocky overhangs.

 We had found the sunshine; it danced on the river, it cast shadows from towering rocks, it warmed us and cheered our souls.

 One intriguing village caught our eye; it was on the far bank of the river but we could see no bridge, no ferry, no road the other side.
 Did anyone live there?
 Wouldn't they be cut off in the winter?
 What about moving house?